valenwave/Pitch-Meeting/Movies/Action/Baby Driver.md

-**PRODUCER GUY:** So you have a movie for me?
+**PRODUCER GUY:** So, you have a movie for me?

 **SCREENWRITER GUY:** Yes sir, I do.
-It’s about a getaway driver, and we’re going to call it *Baby Driver*.

-**PRODUCER GUY:** Oh, so it’s about a baby who drives?
-That sounds adorable and completely irresponsible.
+It’s an action movie that’s also kind of a musical.

+**PRODUCER GUY:** A musical?
+Are people going to be bursting into song in the middle of a car chase?

-**SCREENWRITER GUY:** No, no, his name is Baby.
-Well, his real name is Miles, but he goes by Baby.
+**SCREENWRITER GUY:** No, no, nothing like that.
+So our main character is this young getaway driver, and his name is Baby.

-**PRODUCER GUY:** “B-A-B-Y, Baby?”
+**PRODUCER GUY:** His name is Baby?
+Like an infant?

-**SCREENWRITER GUY:** Exactly!
-So he’s this super talented getaway driver who works for a crime boss named Doc to pay off a debt.

-**PRODUCER GUY:** Let me guess, he stole Doc's car full of valuable merchandise when he was younger?

-**SCREENWRITER GUY:** Wow, yes.
-How did you know?

-**PRODUCER GUY:** It’s a classic, sir.
-So what’s this kid’s deal?

-**SCREENWRITER GUY:** He has tinnitus from a childhood car accident that killed his parents, so he constantly listens to music on his iPods to drown out the ringing.
+**SCREENWRITER GUY:** Exactly.
+And he's the best getaway driver in the game, but he has tinnitus from a childhood accident, so he's constantly listening to music on his iPods to drown out the ringing.

-**PRODUCER GUY:** So the whole movie is going to have a killer soundtrack?

-**SCREENWRITER GUY:** You know it!
-The car chases, the shootouts, everything is choreographed to the music.

-**PRODUCER GUY:** Musical action sequences are tight!
+**PRODUCER GUY:** So a job that requires him to be super aware of his surroundings, like listening for police sirens or gunshots, is being done by a guy who has his ears plugged with music all the time?

+**SCREENWRITER GUY:** Yeah!
+The idea is that he times all of his incredible driving moves to the beat of the song he's listening to.
+It’s super cool.
+We open on a bank robbery and he’s just jamming out in the car, and then when the crew gets in, he pulls off this amazing escape perfectly synced to the music.

+**PRODUCER GUY:** Wow wow wow… wow.
+That does sound pretty cool.
+So who’s he working for?

+**SCREENWRITER GUY:** He works for a crime boss named Doc, played by Kevin Spacey.

+**PRODUCER GUY:** Oof.
+That casting might be tough to escape.

+**SCREENWRITER GUY:** Well, see, Baby owes Doc a debt, so he’s forced to be his driver for a rotating crew of criminals.
+We’ve got this crazy, violent guy named Bats, and a Bonnie and Clyde-type couple named Buddy and Darling.

+**PRODUCER GUY:** A bunch of dangerous criminals working with a guy named Baby.
+I’m sure they respect him a lot.

-**SCREENWRITER GUY:** So, Baby is on his last job to pay off his debt.
-He meets this waitress named Debora and they fall in love instantly.
+**SCREENWRITER GUY:** They don't at first, but then they see his skills.
+So, Baby's almost paid off his debt, and he meets this beautiful waitress named Debora and they fall in love instantly.
+He wants to quit the criminal life, just grab Debora and drive off into the sunset.

-**PRODUCER GUY:** Of course they do.
-He probably wants to leave the life of crime for her, right?

-**SCREENWRITER GUY:** Precisely!
-But Doc isn't having it.
-He strong-arms Baby into doing another heist by threatening Debora and his deaf foster father, Joseph.

-**PRODUCER GUY:** Oh no!
-A classic villain move.
-Threatening the loved ones is always a good way to motivate the hero.

-**SCREENWRITER GUY:** The new heist crew is unhinged.
-There’s Buddy, his wife Darling, and a real psychopath named Bats.
+**PRODUCER GUY:** Oh, so he’s getting out of the game.
+I’m sure his crime boss will be totally fine with his best driver just leaving.

+**SCREENWRITER GUY:** Actually, it’s going to be super easy, barely an inconvenience.
+Doc tells him they're square and he’s free to go.

-**PRODUCER GUY:** Sounds like a fun bunch.
+**PRODUCER GUY:** Oh, really?

-**SCREENWRITER GUY:** During an arms deal, Bats figures out the sellers are cops and a massive shootout happens.
-Later, Bats makes Baby stop at the diner where Debora works.
-Baby has to stop Bats from killing her.

-**PRODUCER GUY:** Wow, that sounds incredibly stressful for a first date.

-**SCREENWRITER GUY:** You have no idea.
-So, during the big post office heist, Bats kills a security guard.
-Baby is horrified and refuses to drive.
-He ends up crashing the car, which impales and kills Bats.
+**SCREENWRITER GUY:** Well, for a minute.
+Then Doc finds him at his new pizza delivery job and is like, "You're back in for one last job."
+He threatens to hurt Debora if Baby doesn't do it.

+**PRODUCER GUY:** Ah, the classic "one last job."
+A trope as old as time itself.

+**SCREENWRITER GUY:** It’s a classic for a reason!
+So this last job is to rob a post office, and the crew is Buddy, Darling, and the super unhinged Bats.
+The whole thing feels wrong, and Baby tries to bail, but he can't.

+**PRODUCER GUY:** Let me guess, the job goes terribly wrong?

+**SCREENWRITER GUY:** It goes so wrong.
+Bats kills a security guard for no reason, and then in the getaway, Baby causes a crash that impales Bats on some rebar.

-**PRODUCER GUY:** Oh, so he finally snaps!
+**PRODUCER GUY:** Impaled?

-**SCREENWRITER GUY:** Big time.
-Buddy and Darling are furious.
-There's a chase, a shootout with the police, and Darling gets killed.
-Buddy blames Baby for her death and wants revenge.

-**PRODUCER GUY:** So now he has a very angry Jon Hamm after him.
 Yikes.

-**SCREENWRITER GUY:** It’s going to be tough to escape that.

-**PRODUCER GUY:** Actually, it’s going to be super easy, barely an inconvenience.

-**SCREENWRITER GUY:** Oh really?
+So we’ve gone from a fun car-chase musical to people getting skewered.

+**SCREENWRITER GUY:** Exactly.
+The tone shifts!
+So Baby gets away from the crew and the cops in an epic foot chase.
+He’s running, jumping, parkouring all over the city.

+**PRODUCER GUY:** He’s the best driver *and* the best parkour runner?

+**SCREENWRITER GUY:** He’s very talented.
+So he gets back to Debora and they try to run, but the rest of the crew finds them.
+There's a big shootout with the police, Darling gets killed, and Buddy gets super mad.

+**PRODUCER GUY:** So now the romantic criminal is a vengeful monster?

-**PRODUCER GUY:** Yeah, Doc is going to have a change of heart and help them escape with money and a plan, right?
+**SCREENWRITER GUY:** Yep!
+He blames Baby for Darling's death.
+Then Doc, the crime boss, has a sudden change of heart and helps Baby and Debora escape, giving them cash and a car before getting killed by Buddy's crew.

-**SCREENWRITER GUY:** He does!
-But then Buddy shows up in a stolen police car and kills Doc.

-**PRODUCER GUY:** Wow wow wow wow!
+**PRODUCER GUY:** A change of heart?
+The guy who threatened to break his girlfriend’s legs five minutes ago is now a noble hero?

-**SCREENWRITER GUY:** Then there’s a big final showdown in a parking garage.
-Buddy shoots next to Baby's ears, deafening him.
-But Debora hits Buddy with a crowbar, and Baby shoots him, causing him to fall to his death.
+**SCREENWRITER GUY:** It's a character arc.
+So this all leads to a final showdown in a parking garage between Baby and Buddy, who is now driving a stolen police car and trying to kill them.

-**PRODUCER GUY:** So they get away and live happily ever after?
+**PRODUCER GUY:** He’s trying to kill a driving prodigy… in a car fight.
+Bold move.

-**SCREENWRITER GUY:** Not quite.
-They hit a police roadblock, and Baby decides to surrender.
-He goes to prison.
+**SCREENWRITER GUY:** It is!
+They play a game of chicken, Baby wins, and Buddy falls to his death.
+Baby is injured but he gets Debora to safety, only to find the police have him surrounded.
+He decides to surrender.

-**PRODUCER GUY:** Aww, that’s a bummer.
+**PRODUCER GUY:** So he goes to jail?

-**SCREENWRITER GUY:** But wait!
-At his trial, all the people he was kind to, including Debora and his foster dad, testify on his behalf.
-He gets 25 years but is up for parole in five.
-The movie ends with him getting out and Debora is waiting for him.
+**SCREENWRITER GUY:** He does.
+He gets a 25-year sentence, eligible for parole in five years.
+And we see Debora writing him letters and waiting for him.
+The movie ends with him getting out of prison and Debora is waiting for him with a cool car.

-**PRODUCER GUY:** A crime musical with a happy-ish ending?
-I love it!
-It sounds fresh and exciting.
-People are going to eat this up!
+**PRODUCER GUY:** So the whole movie is this fast-paced, high-octane thrill ride, and it ends with the main character quietly going to jail for five years.

+**SCREENWRITER GUY:** It subverts expectations!
+What do you think?

+**PRODUCER GUY:** An action movie driven entirely by a killer soundtrack, starring a bunch of charming actors, and directed by a visionary filmmaker?
+I think critics are going to absolutely love this.

 ***

-**News Headline:** "Baby Driver" Races to the Top of the Box Office with Rave Reviews and Oscar Buzz for Sound Editing.
+**The Guardian:** "Baby Driver runs out of gas" - Movie flops at the box office.